XBraid/xbraid/docs/Introduction.md

 # Overview of the XBraid Algorithm {#braidoverview}

 The goal of XBraid is to solve a problem faster than a traditional time marching algorithm.
 Instead of sequential time marching, XBraid solves the problem iteratively by simultaneously updating a space-time solution guess over all time values.
 The initial solution guess can be anything, even a random function over space-time.
 The iterative updates to the solution guess are done by constructing a hierarchy of temporal grids, where the finest grid contains all of the time values for the simulation.
 Each subsequent grid is a coarser grid with fewer time values.
 The coarsest grid has a trivial number of time steps and can be quickly solved exactly.
 The effect is that solutions to the time marching problem on the coarser (i.e., cheaper) grids can be used to correct the original finest grid solution.
+Analogous to spatial multigrid, the coarse grid correction only *corrects* and *accelerates* convergence to the finest grid solution.
+The coarse grid does not need to represent an accurate time discretization in its own right.
 Thus, a problem with many time steps (thousands, tens of thousands or more) can be solved with 10 or 15 XBraid iterations, and the overall time to solution can be greatly sped up.
 However, this is achieved at the cost of more computational resources.

 To understand how XBraid differs from traditional time marching, consider the